denis-komarov/teams-to-zulip/README.md

 ### In Zulip, you need to create or define a target stream and select topic name to which you are going to transfer messages from Teams

-### Well, now you can start transferring messages from Teams to Zulip by running a script like this:
+### Well, now you can start transferring messages from Teams to Zulip by running a script like this in the PowerShell console:
 ```powershell
 $env:PSModulePath += ';' + 'd:\t2z\module'